stencila/stencila/docker/stencila/README.md

 ## Purpose

 This image is intended primarily for those who would like to use the `stencila` command line tool without installing it locally.
+It downloads and installs the latest release of the Stencila CLI from the Stencila GitHub repository.

 ## Installation